wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     *   (c) register the rules of the society by sealing them with the Registrar's seal.

-    Section 8 was substituted, as from 15 December 2005, by [section 4][48] Incorporated Societies Amendment Act 2005 (2005 No 106).
+    Section 8: replaced, on 15 December 2005, by [section 4][48] of the Incorporated Societies Amendment Act 2005 (2005 No 106).

 ##### 9 Certificate of incorporation to be conclusive evidence of registration